philgentric/klik/README.md

 ML brings to klik (1) image similarity and (2) face recognition

-All operations are performed over HTTP to python servers that are leveraging free opensource opencv + tensorflow python bindings.
+All operations are performed over HTTP to python servers that are leveraging free opensource python.
-It requires to have multiple python3 stuff installed: See the dedicated README in the folder python_for_image_ML.
+It requires to have multiple python3 stuff installed: See the dedicated README in the folder python_for_ML.

 The main hurdle is that you must "manually" start the python servers, for this, copy/paste the command given in the help menu.